mqtt-tools/mqttwarn/README.md

 In the `launch` option you specify which _services_ (of those available in the `services/` directory of _mqttwarn_) you want to be able to use in target definitions.

 ## The `[config:xxx]` sections

 Sections called `[config:xxx]` configure settings for a service _xxx_.
 Each of these sections has a mandatory option called `targets`, which is a dictionary of target names, each pointing to an array of "addresses".
 Address formats depend on the particular service.

+## The `[failover]` section

+There is a special section for defining a target (or targets) for internal error conditions.
+Currently there is only one error handled by this logic, broker disconnection.

+This allows you to setup a target for receiving errors generated within _mqttwarn_.
+The message is handled like any other with an error code passed as the `topic` and the error details as the `message`.
+You can use formatting and transformations as well as filters, just like any other _topic_.

 ## The `[__topic__]` sections